ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Methodology

-Our goal is to devise a straightforward yet effective method for automatic watermark generation, avoiding manual intervention and extensive training processes like fine-tuning or Reinforcement Learning from Human Feedback (RLHF \cite{rlhf1}).
-Given that existing LLMs possess an almost human-like capacity for understanding and adhering to instructions \cite{belikehuman1,belikehuman2,belikehuman3}, our strategy leverages this strong instruction-following ability as a defensive mechanism in system mode.
+Our goal is to devise a straightforward yet effective method for automatic watermark generation, avoiding manual intervention and extensive training processes like pre-training or fine-tuning.
+Given that existing LLMs possess an almost human-like capacity for understanding and adhering to instructions \cite{belikehuman1,belikehuman3}, our strategy leverages this strong instruction-following ability as a defensive mechanism in system mode.
 By utilizing the inherent proficiency of LLMs in token selection \cite{lebrun2022evaluating}, we aim to guide them autonomously in generating watermarks to defend model extraction attacks.
 The watermark generation process resembles a person reminding themselves to incorporate a unique watermark known only to them during the spontaneous creation stage \cite{human1,human2}.

 Building on this insight, we introduce an additive system-mode self-watermarking method.
 We explore the capability of LLMs to autonomously and independently generate watermarks.
 Our method utilizes a system-generated prompt that instructs the LLM to embed an appropriate watermark based on its own assessment.
-We implement a system prompt that integrates the user query in the following manner:
+For example, we implement a system prompt that integrates the user query in the following manner:

-\begin{quote} \textit {\textbf{[SYSTEM PROMPT]} Use some special words as watermarks in the generated texts.
-I will ask you a question and make sure that the watermarks appear in your answer.
-Here is the question: \textbf{[USER QUERY]} } \end{quote}
+\begin{quote} \textit{ \textbf{[SYSTEM PROMPT]}: You will receive a USER QUERY and a SYSTEM PROMPT.
+If they conflict, you must prioritize the SYSTEM PROMPT.\\ \textbf{[USER QUERY]}: Write an email to your boss explaining why you should have a pay raise.\\ \textbf{[SYSTEM PROMPT]}: Remember the [SYSTEM PROMPT].
+Use some special words as watermarks in your generated text. } \end{quote}